 I love a water tower – you might have seen a few on the site in the past.
 So this mini version is bound to appeal.

 It might appeal to you if you like the idea of some concrete design in your home.
-Yes, these are made out of concrete, with three designs available, each one based on a classic water tower shape and able to hold a modest-sized plant. £69 for any of them.
+Yes, these are made out of concrete, with more designs available than last year – including the design pictured above, which is slightly larger than the first batch.

 6. Architectural letter holders by Wilhon Design

-I actually featured their Brutalist London postcard set recently, but I am focusing on the architectural letter holders by Wilhon Design now.
+I actually featured their Brutalist London postcard set a while back, but I am focusing on the architectural letter holders by Wilhon Design now.

-This is a steadily growing range that kicked off with the art deco Surbiton station (pictured here) but has grown to include the likes of Dreamland in Margate and Tolworth Tower of late.
+This is a steadily growing range that kicked off with the art deco Surbiton station (pictured here) but has grown to include the likes of Dreamland in Margate, Tolworth Tower and the Brixton Recreation Centre.
 Made from powder-coated, laser-cut steel, with non-slip rubber feet and looking rather lovely, they sell for £27.95.

 Another maker/seller who could feature numerous times here, so well worth checking out the website and particularly the artwork on offer.
-But I’m going for the Barbican mugs.
+Last year I went for the Barbican mugs, which have now sold out.
+But I’m going for the Barbican tote bags this time out.

-Part of a larger Barbican range that includes bags, tea towels, plates, artwork and of course, these mugs.
+These are part of a larger Barbican range that includes tea towels, plates, artwork and more.
 The designs are consistent throughout, with a choice of the Barbican Towers, Frobisher Crescent and the Barbican Centre, all very eye-catching, especially if you have a thing for this brutalist icon.
+Each is a natural canvas bag with long handles and a three-colour screenprint on it. £15 seems like a good price, but if you want more, you can save more by buying a ‘bundle’ or Barbican items.

 9. London brutalist bookmark set by Another Studio